pthu/sahd/docs/words/pelek.md

 <b>A.3</b>
-A relief from Susa (western Iran, 8th to early 6th cent. <small>BCE</small>) displays a woman whose hands hold a spindle onto which yarn has been wound (<i>ANEP</i>, no. 144).
+A relief from Susa (western Iran, 8th to early 6th cent. <small>BCE</small>) displays a woman whose hands hold a spindle onto which yarn has been wound (<i>ANEP</i> 43, # 144).
 Reliefs on several neo-Hittite monuments from northern Syria and southeastern Turkey show women holding a spinning instrument in either their right or their left hand.
 One of these reliefs displays a woman with yarn wound onto her spindle; see <a href="#Maraş">Figure&nbsp;3</a> (complete figure: Bonatz 2000: pl.
 18 C 51).